 Firstly, let’s quickly cover a few basic electricity units of measurement.
-Sorry, it’ll take a moment to get your head around this, but the knowledge will help, promise!
+It’ll take a moment to get your head around this, but the knowledge will help, promise!

-Watts (W) are the total electrical system power, equal to the current (A) multiplied by the voltage.
-The equation is therefore:
+Watts (W) is the total electrical system power, equal to the voltage (V) multiplied by the current (A).
+The equation is, therefore:

 Watts (W) = Volts (V) x Amps (A).

 A 3-watt dynamo hub will put out 6 volts at 0.5 amps (3W = 6V x 0.5A) in AC power.
 Once the power is converted to DC it’s more like 5V and 0.5A, which is the power required for USB charging.
 While some USB chargers will start charging at lower rates of power, most devices like to charge above 2-watts (5V x 0.4A) to ensure the charging level is stable.

 2-watts can be reached by the best dynamo USB chargers at speeds between 11-13km/h.
 If you’re cycling at lower speeds for short periods of time, a buffer battery will need to be incorporated into your charging system to help meet the power needs of your device.
 And when cycling for long periods of time below 11-13km/h, you’ll need to look to other charging solutions (solar or power banks are usually best for off-road bikepacking).